ARTISTS A-Z DIRECTORY

 Burry Port artist Diane George, has been honing her skills in manuscript illumination since completing her MA in Sacred and Traditional Art (2004).
 Best known for intricate, detailed, gilded paintings inspired by traditional Celtic, Islamic and Asian arts, her work is uplifting, inspiring feelings of peace and calm.

-Inspired by the colours, patterns and textures of the Welsh countryside where she lives, Bron creates bright, vibrant abstract landscape paintings that reflect her love of colour and the natural world.
+Inspired by the patterns, colours and textures of the Welsh countryside where she lives, Bron creates bright, vibrant abstract landscape paintings that reflect her love of colour and the natural world.
 Bron's work is designed to lighten your heart and make you smile.

-Erica Just works as an Artist and Illustrator and exhibits her work nationally and internationally.
-Her water colour paintings of grasses are drawn and painted with the brush.
+Erica Just works as an artist and illustrator and exhibits her work nationally and internationally.
+Her water colour paintings are painted directly from life.
+Inspired by hedgerows, wastelands and meadows.
 The paintings work singularly, in pairs or as a triptych creating a panoramic view.

 Matthew's work is inspired by travels in wild and remote places.
 His acrylic, watercolour and mixed media work, rich in texture and blended colour, focuses on the intricate patterns and relationships in the landscape and the influence of natural processes, especially the effects of water and ice.